Matti Hagman

 Matti Risto Tapio "Hakki" Hagman (21 September 1955 – 11 October 2016) was a Finnish professional ice hockey player.
-Hagman was the first Finnish-born and Finnish-trained player to play in the National Hockey League (NHL) and the first to play in a Stanley Cup final.
+Hagman was the first Finnish-born and Finnish-trained player to play in the National Hockey League (NHL) and the first to play in a Stanley Cup Finals.
 The first Finnish-born player in NHL was Albert Pudas, who never played hockey in Finland, having moved to Canada at the age of one.
 Hagman's jersey number 20 is also one of the eight retired numbers in HIFK, where he was a prominent player.

 NHL & WHA career

 Boston Bruins (1976–1977)

 Hagman played 237 NHL games over seven seasons.
 He debuted for the Boston Bruins on 7 October 1976 as they hosted the Minnesota North Stars.
 During his time in Boston, Hagman was coached by famous Canadian Head Coach Don Cherry.
 During his time with the Bruins, Hagman did not get much time on ice but he did score well.
 During his first NHL season, Matti Hagman scored 28 points in 75 games though being played on the third and fourth lines who do not have much offensive time on ice.